MCarroll345/SoC-Project-MC/README.md

     <section id="code">
         <h2>Coding</h2>
-        <p>The basis of he code for this project was gathered from my previous labs in SoCD.</p>
+        <p>The basis of he code for this project was gathered from my previous labs in SoCD.
+The code given to us was to display several coloured lines across the screen.
+I addapted the code given to us for my project.
+The aim of this code is to display different flags depending on which switch is on.
+You can see in the if loops that it counts the pixels across the screen and makes them all one color.
+It repeats this until the screen is filled with coloured pixels.
+In the case of the Kenyan flag, instead of it counting the pixels across the screen, it counts the pixels down the screen because the lines are horizontal. </p>
         <img src="fpga-vga-verilog-main/docs/assets/images/cyc code.png" alt="Code depicting an if statement" width="500">
         <p>After that, I had to research how to make the switches work with te existing code.
 After my research, I found that I had to add to my constraints to make them compatible. </p>
         <img src="fpga-vga-verilog-main/docs/assets/images/constrCode.png" alt="Code showing the constraints of the switches" width="500">